GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/reference.md

 **Current player number in lobby**
 Compare the current player number in the lobby (1, 2, ...).

+**Any player has joined**
+Check if any player has joined the lobby.

 **Any player has left**
 Check if any player has left the lobby.